About Our Founder

 Stuart H. Scott

-Stuart H. Scott (born December 7th, 1948) is an American environmentalist and educator known for his creativity in communicating the urgency and severity of the impact of the current ‘growth’ economic system on climate, habitability of Earth, and society.
-Stuart is the ultimate ‘systems thinker,’ with training in a variety of scientific fields; work experience in finance, education and information systems; as well as extensive investigative immersion in Nature, cognitive psychology and expert presentation skills.
+Stuart H. Scott was an American environmentalist and educator known for his creativity in communicating the urgency and severity of the impact of the current ‘growth’ economic system on climate, habitability of Earth, and society.
+Stuart was the ultimate ‘systems thinker,’ with training in a variety of scientific fields; work experience in finance, education and information systems; as well as extensive investigative immersion in Nature, cognitive psychology and expert presentation skills.

 Stuart grew up in New York, NY, studied mathematics and Computer Science at Columbia University, and, after a stint teaching middle school, toured the United States as a minstrel and street performer.
 Back in NY, he continued his career, working for major financial institutions (including a stint as a stockbroker for Merrill Lynch).
 After earning a Masters of Science in Computer & Information Science, from the University of Florida (Gainesville), Scott worked for IBM and settled in Hawaii, where he honed his IT skills while teaching philosophy, critical thinking, and statistics.
 After seeing VP Al Gore’s movie, An Inconvenient Truth, in 2006, he became deeply involved with Gore’s Climate Project.